vinnu239/Microservice_udemy/README.md

 **SpringCloud LoadBalancer** : it will balance the requests, A load balancer distributes user traffic across multiple instances of your applications.

-**Spring cloud API Gateway** :It is a lightweight, reactive API gateway built on top of the Spring framework.
+**Spring cloud API Gateway** :It is a lightweight, reactive API gateway built on top of the Spring framework.It will take the responsibility of routing based on the url to Microservices.
 In simple terms it is mediator or entry point of req between consumer and microservices and also it helps to implement the common functionality like authentication and help to log the req and res of all the micro services.
 Internally it use pre and post filters
 pre: req --> authenticate --> to mS